Genesis 3:4. The Earth's First Lie: A Universal Falsehood

 Also to the serpent’s advantage was the woman’s ignorance of death.
 How could she understand what death is?
 She had nothing to compare it to, no point of reference.
 Explaining death to Adam and Eve in their immortal state would have been like trying to explain dry to a fish, except Adam and Eve’s mental acuity was far beyond any fish.
 If Adam thought to ask God what it meant to die, God surely explained it to him the same way He did to Solomon, as a return to the pre-creation state of non-existence.
 "Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it" (Ecclesiastes 12:7).
 Eve should have had that explanation from Adam, but maybe she thought it didn't apply to her since God made her from a rib, from dust once-removed.
 The serpent of course would appeal to all kinds of fanciful imaginations and "logical" arguments like “death is impossible!
 Why it goes against the laws of nature and against science itself!
 Has anything ever died before?
 Look at me!
 I'm all over this fruit and I'm talking now!
 Imagine what you will be able to do when you take this fruit!"
 The same kind of reasoning still turns people away from God's Word with far too much success.

 What about you?
 Do you subscribe to the original deception?
-Do you live life as though you don't expect to die, without a thought of your moral accountability?
+Do you believe that when you die some part of you will go on living?
+Do you live as though you don't expect to die, without a thought of your moral accountability?

 Comments